56| Part 2 of — 22 Sengoku Period History (戦国時代歴史)

 The red circle above indicates the time we discuss in this section

-The drawing below is the illustration from Chapter 18 Nanboku-Cho Period Sword .
+The drawing below is an illustration from Chapter 18, Nanboku-cho Period Sword.
 Please compare this drawing to the photo on the right.
-It shows the similarity of the shape.
-Keep in mind this illustration is the shape of a once very long sword that was shortened at a later time.
-During the Nanboku-cho time, swordsmiths created 3, 4, or even 5 feet long blades, but later, they shortened them to approximately 2 to 2.5 feet or so.
+It shows the similarity in shape.
+Keep in mind that this illustration depicts the shape of a once very long sword that was shortened at a later time.
+During the Nanboku-cho period, swordsmiths created 3, 4, or even 5-foot-long blades, but they were later shortened to about 2 to 2.5 feet or so.

-19 Nanboku-cho Sword style 55 Sa photo ” Sa” from Sano Museum Catalogue “Reborn” (Permission granted) Sa” is pronounced the first sound of “sabotage.”
+19 Nanboku-cho Sword style 55 Sa photo ” Sa” from Sano Museum Catalogue “Reborn” (Permission granted).
+Sa” is pronounced like the first sound of “sabotage.”

 Chogi* from Sano Museum Catalogue (Permission granted)